 Wage loss replacement benefits are not subject to employee and employer Québec parental insurance plan (QPIP) premiums unless:

-- an employee receives benefits from a third party under a plan funded in part by the employer and in respect of which the employer controls certain terms and conditions or determines eligibility for benefits
+- an employee receives benefits from a third party under a plan funded in part by the employer and in respect of which the employer controls certain terms and conditions and determines, either directly or indirectly, eligibility for benefits.